 - i.
 The hazard must have been caused or exacerbated by the Presidentially declared disaster for which the grantee received its CDBG-MIT allocation; - ii.
-The hazard must be a predictable environmental threat to the safety and well-being of program beneficiaries, as evidenced by the best available data (e.g., FEMA RL Data) and science; - iii.
+The hazard must be a predictable environmental threat to the safety and well-being of program beneficiaries, as evidenced by the best available data (e.g., FEMA RL Data) and science; and - iii.
 The Disaster Risk Reduction Area must be clearly delineated so that HUD and the public may easily determine which properties are located within the designated area.
 The distinction between buyouts and other types of acquisitions is important, because subrecipient may only redevelop an acquired property if the property is not acquired through a buyout program (i.e., the purpose of acquisition was something other than risk reduction).
-When properties are not acquired through a buyout program, the purchase price must be consistent with applicable uniform cost principles (and the pre-disaster FMV may not be used); and - iv.
-In carrying out acquisition activities, subrecipient must ensure they are in compliance with their long-term redevelopment plans and hazard mitigation plans.
+When properties are not acquired through a buyout program, the purchase price must be consistent with applicable uniform cost principles (and the pre-disaster FMV may not be used) - iv.
+In carrying out acquisition activities, subrecipient must ensure they are in compliance with their long-term redevelopment and FEMA Approved Hazard Mitigation plans. - 4.4.2.9 Selection Criteria:

-Table 5-5: 2016 Floods State Mitigation Competition Scoring Criteria
+Table 4-5: 2016 Floods State Mitigation Competition Scoring Criteria

 Criteria Maximum Points

 County Composite Disaster Index 10 Points Possible

-Top 10% 10 Points
+Тор 10% 10 Points

-Top 25% 8 Points
+Тор 25% 8 Points

-Top 75% 5 Points
+Тор 75% 5 Points

 Bottom 25% 2 Points

 Bottom 10% 0 Points

 Social Vulnerability Index 10 Points Possible

 High 10 Points

+Criteria Maximum Points

 Medium High 8 Points

 Medium 5 Points

 Medium Low 2 Points

 Low 0 Points

 Per Capita Market Value 10 Points Possible

 Less than \$40,000.00 10 Points

 \$40,000.01 - \$65,000.00 8 Points

 \$65,000.01 - \$100,000.00 5 Points

 \$100,000.01 - \$250,000.00 2 Points

 \$250,000.01 or greater 0 Points

 LMI National Objective 20 Points Possible

 Project meets LMI national objective 20 Points

 Project does not meet LMI national objective 0 Points

 Project Identified in Local Adopted Plan 5 Points Possible

 Project identified in local adopted plan 5 Points

 Project not identified 0 Points

 Management Capacity 15 Points Possible

 No CDBG contracts with GLO (management capacity assessment) Up to 15 Points

-Criteria Maximum Points Performance on GLO CDBG contract(s), programs and/or projects Up to 15 Points Project Impact 25 Points Possible Total project application amount per total project beneficiaries 15 Points Percentage of total project beneficiaries out of the total population within a jurisdiction(s) 10 Points Leverage 5 Points Possible Non-CDBG Leverage (a minimum value of 1% of the CDBG-MIT funds requested) 5 Points Tie-breaker: Higher Poverty Rate More details on scoring criteria will be available in the application guidelines.
-Applications that do not score a minimum of 65 points will only be considered after all applications scoring greater than this amount have been funded.
+Performance on GLO CDBG contract(s), programs and/or projects Up to 15 Points

+Project Impact 25 Points Possible

+Total project application amount per total project beneficiaries 15 Points

+Percentage of total project beneficiaries out of the total population within a jurisdiction(s) 10 Points

+Leverage 5 Points Possible

+Non-CDBG Leverage (a minimum value of 1% of the CDBG-MIT funds requested) 5 Points

+Tie-breaker: Higher Poverty Rate

+More details on scoring criteria will be available in the applicati ion guidelines.

-UNM, LMI, low/mod buyout (LMB), and low/mod incentive; at least fifty (50) percent of 2016 Floods State Competition funds must benefit LMI persons.
+- 4.4.2.10 National Objectives: UNM, LMI, low/mod buyout (LMB), and low/mod incentive; at least fifty (50) percent of 2016 Floods State Competition funds must benefit LMI persons. - 4.4.2.11 AFFH Review: